 March 31

 In searching for the daily title to feature, our Teaching for Change staff face the stark reminder of how many stories remain untold.
-Last year we were overjoyed to see Carole Boston Weatherford’s book on Fannie Lou Hamer.
+We were overjoyed to see Carole Boston Weatherford’s book on Fannie Lou Hamer.
 But where are the children’s books on Ella Baker, Yuri Kochiyama, Berta Caceras, and countless other women who can inspire and inform our next generation?

 The lack of representation is profound.
-There are a five children’s books on Wangari Maathai and one each on Isatou Ceesay and Miriam Makeba, but not one we could find of any other woman of note from contemporary Africa.
-There is not one children’s books about a Central American historic figure (female or male)—despite a large number of children coming to the U.S. from Central America.
+There are at least five children’s books on Wangari Maathai and one each on Isatou Ceesay and Miriam Makeba, but none we could find of any other woman of note from contemporary Africa.
+There is not one children’s book about a Central American historic figure (female or male) — despite a large number of children coming to the U.S. from Central America.
 This is why we are collaborating on the #StepUpScholastic campaign.
 As one of the largest publishers and distributors of children’s books, they need to fill these gaps.

 Share our Women’s History, Women’s Lives list, then visit the #StepUpScholastic campaign to send a message today.